Spottiswoode Aitken

 Frank Spottiswoode Aitken (16 April 1868 – 26 February 1933) was a Scottish-American actor of the silent era.
 He played Dr. Cameron in D. W. Griffith's epic drama The Birth of a Nation.

 Early years

 Aitken was born 16 April 1868 in Edinburgh, Scotland.

 Acting

 In his book, The King of the Movies: Film Pioneer Siegmund Lubin, Joseph P. Eckhardt wrote that Aitken was "trained as a Shakespearean actor, with many years of experience under his belt."
 His film debut came in 1911.
 He eventually appeared in 81 feature films between 1914 and 1927.

 Businessman

-Aitken was one of the first actors to settle in Los Angeles when the film industry was still at its strongest in New York.
-He invested most of his earnings in real estate, buying up orange groves around what would become Hollywood.
+Aitken was among the earlier actors to settle in Los Angeles during the silent‐film era.
+According to a period source, he was involved in “real estate, insurance and bonding business.”

+Some later writings have suggested that he invested in orange groves and property in what would become Hollywood, though reliable documentation for these claims remains limited.

 Personal life

 Aitken was involved in a controversy in 1922 when, after suing his wife Marion Dana Jones for divorce for alleged infidelity, she countersued.
 A United Press news story reported that she was "alleging her husband had coerced her into living with Hay Weinstein, wealthy Santa Barbaran, so that he could extort money from Weinstein."

 The couple had three children: Francis Spottiswoode Aitken Jr., Frances Aitken and Margaret Shirley Aitken.